viictorjs/SEG2Py/README.md

 # SEG2Py
-SEG2Py is a under development Python 3 module tested on Windows and Linux that works around the ObsPy framework.
+SEG2Py is an under development Python 3 module tested on Windows and Linux that works around the ObsPy framework.
 It offers a flexible and easy way to visualize SEG2 seismic sections.

 Dependencies: ObsPy (which depends on Matplotlib, Numpy, Scipy and others).